 DIDI ALERT: National Law Firm Labaton Sucharow Investigating Claims on Behalf of DiDi Shareholders Following Announcement of Chinese Cybersecurity Investigation

-NEW YORK, NY / ACCESSWIRE / July 6, 2021 / Labaton Sucharow LLP, a nationally ranked and award-winning shareholder rights law firm, is investigating claims on behalf of investors in DiDi Global Inc (NYSE:DIDI) after China's internet regulator announced a cybersecurity review of the company.
+NEW YORK, NY / ACCESSWIRE / July 9, 2021 / Labaton Sucharow LLP, a nationally ranked and award-winning shareholder rights law firm, is investigating claims on behalf of investors in DiDi Global Inc (NYSE:DIDI) after China's internet regulator ('CAC') announced a cybersecurity review of the company.

 Chinese regulators announced the investigation on July 2, 2021, just two days after DiDi held its IPO on the New York Stock Exchange.
-DiDi shares fell more than 9% in premarket trading following the announcement.
+On this news, the company's share price fell $0.87, or approximately 5.3%, to close at $15.53 per share on July 2, 2021, on unusually heavy trading volume.

+On Sunday, July 4, 2021, DiDi reported that the CAC ordered smartphone app stores to stop offering the 'DiDi Chuxing' app because it 'collect[ed] personal information in violation of relevant PRC laws and regulations.'
+Though users who previously downloaded the app could continue to use it, DiDi stated that 'the app takedown may have an adverse impact on its revenue in China.'

+On July 5, 2021, The Wall Street Journal reported that the CAC had asked the company as early as three months prior to the IPO to postpone the offering because of national security concerns and to 'conduct a thorough self-examination of its network security.'
+On this news, the Company's stock price fell $3.04 per share, or 19.6%, to close at $12.49 per share on July 6, 2021, on unusually heavy trading volume.

 About the Firm